Rooted America: Immobility and Segregation of the Intercounty Migration Network: THEORY

-From the earliest observations of \cite{tocqueville_democracy_1834} and \cite{ravenstein_laws_1885} to \cite{steinbeck_grapes_1939}, America has long been considered a ``restless'' or ``rootless'' society with high geographical mobility, an idea that intellectuals have frequently employed to explain social problems in the United States (\citealt{fischer_ever-more_2002}).
-Yet, American migration rates across different levels (inter-state, inter-county, intra-county) have been declining continuously for decades, and have reached a historical low (\citealt{fischer_ever-more_2002,molloy_internal_2011}). ``The great American migration slowdown'' (\citealt{frey_great_2009}:1) is arguably a pronounced social change that has numerous impacts on American's lives, as geographical mobility not only has cultural consequences for the fluidity and nomadism of the contemporary social world (\citealt{bauman_liquid_2000}), but also lies behind the ability to cope with adversity (\citealt{spring2021migration}) or improve one's life chances by moving to areas of greater opportunity (\citealt{jasso_migration_2011,weber_Wirtschaft_1922}).
-However, as \citeauthor{herting_social_1997} (1997:267) have noted, sociological research on US. mobility has ``narrowed and now focused almost exclusively on mobility of a purely economic or occupational variety.''
-Speaking more broadly, sociological research on migration has been historically focused on studying the social forces that lead to migration, but largely neglected the counter forces that \emph{inhibit} people from moving, a tendency that \cite{schewel_understanding_2020} called ``mobility bias.''
-A lack of research on geographical mobility in American sociology, together with the scarcity of works about immobility in migration studies, leads to our under-appreciation about factors and mechanisms behind rising geographical immobility.
+Understanding immobility is especially relevant in the American case.
+From the earliest observations of \cite{tocqueville_democracy_1834} and \cite{ravenstein_laws_1885} to \cite{steinbeck_grapes_1939}, America has long been considered a ``restless'' or ``rootless'' society with high geographical mobility.
+Yet, after a decades-long decline in its migration rate, the contemporary America has arguably become a ``rooted'' society with considerable population immobility.
+However, as \citeauthor{herting_social_1997} (1997:267) have noted, sociological research on U.S. mobility has ``narrowed and now focused almost exclusively on mobility of a purely economic or occupational variety,'' with much less focus on mobility across geographic space.
+In migration studies, research has been historically focused on studying the social forces that lead to migration, but largely neglected the counter forces that \emph{inhibit} people from moving, a tendency that \cite{schewel_understanding_2020} described as the ``mobility bias.''
+A lack of research on geographical mobility in American sociology, together with the scarcity of theoretical and empirical work on immobility in migration studies, has led to gap in our knowledge regarding the mechanisms behind population immobility in contemporary American society.